-A Song of Ice and Fire and Game of Thrones.
-The nobility are squabbling over the throne of Westeros whilst hideous monsters are waking from their long sleep and will likely invade, and almost no-one is preparing for it.
-Also, most of the smallfolk (ordinary people) are treated horribly.
+A Song of Ice and Fire and its television adaptation, Game of Thrones.
+The nobility are squabbling over the throne of Westeros whilst hideous monsters are waking from their long sleep and will likely invade, and almost nobody is preparing for it.
+Also, most of the ordinary people are treated horribly.
 Many nobles think nothing of raping or murdering them, and they also have to worry about dying of starvation.
-Winters can last for years, and if there isn't enough food set aside, everyone will die.
-And that's just season one.
-It's going to get worse.
+And winter is coming.

 In The White Tiger, there's The Darkness, where all the poverty-stricken people reside.
 Keep note that Indian society in whole is full of rampant corruption within politicians and policemen and pretty crappy to live in if you're not rich.